openhatch/oh-mainline/docs/getting_started/handling_contributions.rst

        option'."

-    3. If you have revisions you'd like to see made, change the issue status to "in-progress", re-assign the issue to the patch submitter if it isn't already, and leave your review feedback on the pull request.
+    3. If you have revisions you'd like to see made, change the issue status to "in-progress", re-assign the issue to the pull request submitter if it isn't already, and leave your review feedback on the pull request.

 Push and deploy